 The Association participates in a 403(b) plan that covers substantially all of its employees.
 Employees can contribute any percentage of their income up to the Internal Revenue Service limit for the year.
 The Association can make a discretionary 3% matching contribution.
-Employer contributions made to the plan for the year ended December 31, 2018 were \$12,779.
+The Association made contributions to the plan of \$12,915 and \$12,779 for the years ended December 31, 2019 and 2018, respectively.